akveo/react-native-ui-kitten/docs/contents/articles/007-card/index.md

 - *rkCardAvatarSmall*

 ### Create custom rkType

+You can create your own prop for example define style *footerText* and use it like *rkCardFooterText'

 For example lets create blue type, first step - setup new type in  `RkConfig`: